Fly-ShuAI/TIVR2/README.md

 # TIVR2
-The second paper for Text-based Vehicle Re-identification or Text-Image Vehicle Retrieval(TVPR).
+The second paper for Text-based Vehicle Re-identification or Text-Image Vehicle Retrieval(TIVR).